AIM-Harvard/pyradiomics/docs/customization.rst

    <value> is specified or <value> is an empty list ('[]'), all features for this class are enabled.
 3. **setting:** Setting to use for pre processing and class specific settings. if no <value> is specified, the value for this setting is set to None.
+4. **voxelSetting:** Settings used to control the voxel-based specific settings.
+E.g. the size of the kernel used and the background value in the parameter maps.

 Example::